HashWarlock/hashwarlock/README.md

 ## hi 👋
 i'm joshua.
 i enjoy technology.
-- 🔭 I’m currently working on AI Agent Contracts at Phala Network
+- 🔭 Part of the 🫖 TaaS Force at Phala Network
 - 🔌 The Plugs ⚡ Spark Creativity
+- 🤝 Partner at ai16z 🟧
 <!--
 **HashWarlock/hashwarlock** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.